foods for anxiety

-Foods for Anxiety & Depression: How nutrition can heal your mind
+Nutrition and Mental Health: How nutrition can heal your mind

 How does your mental health affect your eating patterns?

-A good first step is to look at any of your current food rituals, habits, or views on food.
-What does your relationship with food look like?
-Does a certain type of food bring you any anxiety?
-If you have any anxiety around food, or if your food habits are affected by your mental health, we recommend meeting with a dietitian specializing in disordered eating.
-We often see our clients have developed an eating disorder as a coping mechanism for a deeper-rooted issue.
-For example, binge eating becomes a way to cope with negative emotions.
-Some clients restrict their food intake as a means of control.
-Whatever your food rituals are, we encourage you to get help immediately, whether or not you think you have an eating disorder.
+If you have any negative feelings around food, or if your food habits and overall nutrition are affected by your mental health, we recommend meeting with a dietitian who specializes in disordered eating.
+Quite often, an eating disorder is a coping mechanism to deal with a deeper-rooted issue.
+For example, binge eating becomes a way to cope with negative emotions; or restricting food intake can be a means of control.

 Can food heal my mental health issues?